juntossomosmais/JSM.Swashbuckle.AspNetCore/README.md

 ## How to use in API project

 * Add using referente into Startup class.
 * Add the service AddSwaggerConfiguration in ConfigureServices.
+* Configure the pipeline with UseSwaggerConfiguration in Configure.
 * Build your solution.

 ```C#